 In order to help you figure out which new restaurants are worth going to, we created The Hit List, our guide to the new spots that are actually worth your time and money.
 And we do the same thing for the best new bars in Miami.
 All the places we visited are less than a year old, and they include outdoor music venues, natural wine bars, and incredibly fun cocktail spots.
 But what do they all have in common?
 We’ve visited them, really liked them, and felt they were well worth the varying degrees of hangover.

 Dante’s HiFi is a Wynwood bar and “listening room.”
 This doesn’t mean that everyone is sitting in silence and listening to music (this is Miami after all, a city incapable of silence).
-But it does mean that this palace has an absolutely spectacular sound system, and a really incredible record collection.
+But it does mean that this place has an absolutely spectacular sound system, and a really incredible record collection.
 DJs take turns spinning songs from that collection, occasionally hopping on the mic to give some context about what they’re playing.
 And while all this is going on, you can order good cocktails, snack on wasabi peas, and mentally calculate how much money you need to save in order to install these speakers in your own home.
-Reservations are recommended - right now you can make one by emailing email@example.com, but they’re also going to open up online reservations soon.
+Reservations are recommended, and you can make one online.

 North Miami’s Paradis Books & Bread is on both our restaurant Hit List and our Bar Hit List, because it’s so good at being both.
 But if you’re coming here just to drink, you can expect mostly natural wine along with some cider - available by the glass or bottle - in a relaxed indoor/outdoor space.
 This is more a place to drink, chat, and eat pizza than be loud and dance (it is part library, after all).
 But everything here is delicious (especially the lamb and marinara slices) and it’s a nice change of pace if you’re a little tired of waking up after a night out with your ears ringing.